freeCodeCamp/freeCodeCamp/guide/english/bootstrap/icons/index.md

 <span class="glyphicon glyphicon-cog"></span>

 The Bootstrap framework provides you with over 250 icons called glyphs.
 They come in font format from the Glyphicon Halflings set.
+Glyphicons Halflings are normally not available for free, but their creator has made them available for Bootstrap free of cost.
+As a thank you, they only ask that you include a link back to Glyphicons whenever possible.

 ### How To Use